kiliansinger/codetricks/02-revision_control.md

 You can store your changes by using the command ``git stash``.
 This will save your current changes and allow you to perform a ``git pull`` without losing any of your work.
 If you later want to retrieve your changes then type ``git stash apply`` this will update the new documents including your changes.

 If you made changes that you would like to all undo then do ``git reset --HARD origin/main``.
+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.
+> This removes all open changes and all changes that are comitted locally but not pushed.

 So you see ``git`` is a very usefull tool to keep track of changes and to undo changes.